 No First Generation Post Radio

-This table shows just five of twenty five group frequencies.
-While it has been possible to find the "Second Generation" low band frequencies for England, Wales and Northern Ireland shown below it has proved more difficult for "First Generation" and any information for other groups would be most welcome via the home page.
+This table shows just five of twenty five group details as it has proved difficult to find "First Generation" frequencies.
+If you have any information for other groups during this era, feedback would be most welcome via the home page.

 2nd Generation : Group HQ to Clusters of Posts by Landline